Eaton Corporation: Long-term benefits

 Back when Eaton Corp was struggling with bankruptcy, various employees on long-term benefits suddenly found themselves terminated.
 Eaton had failed to insure the plan that the employees had nonetheless paid for.
 This led to numerous suits against Eaton.

 Tax avoidance

 In 2012, the acquisition of Cooper Industries made it possible for Eaton Corp to become an Irish company, which would sharply lower its corporate tax rate.
 The move was later denounced by both President Obama and President Donald Trump.

 Triumph Group

-In 2004, Eaton Corp sued Triumph Group for trade secrets theft, but when it was discovered that the company’s lawyers were paying former Hinds County District Attorney Ed Peters to improperly influence then-Hinds County Circuit Judge Bobby DeLaughter, the defendants countersued.
+In 2004, Eaton Corp sued Triumph Group for trade secrets theft, but when it was discovered that the company's lawyers were paying former Hinds County District Attorney Ed Peters to improperly influence Hinds County Circuit Judge Bobby DeLaughter, the defendants countersued.
 In 2014, Eaton Corp paid $135M to Triumph Group and $13M to six former employees to settle the long-running legal dispute.
-Judge Bobby DeLaughter was sentenced to 18 months in prison.
+Judge DeLaughter was sentenced to 18 months in prison.

+Software sabotage

+In 2018, Eaton Corporation became the target of internal sabotage by a longtime software developer following a corporate restructuring.
+The employee, Davis Lu, embedded malicious code in the company’s Windows production environment, including a kill switch that would trigger if his account was disabled.
+When Lu was terminated in September 2019, the kill switch activated, locking out thousands of users and severely disrupting Eaton's global operations.
+The incident caused hundreds of thousands of dollars in damages.
+Lu was later convicted of intentionally damaging protected computers and, in 2025, was sentenced to four years in prison and three years of supervised release.